The last section of the 'Water Rail Way', (a link in the Lincoln to Boston Footpath and Cycleway project), was opened in Nov 2008.

 LWP newsletters can be viewed on the Visit Lincolnshire website: www.visitlincolnshire.com

 Visit the Spa Trail web page.
-The first stage of the Trail was completed in April 2010 and links Woodhall Spa with Horncastle.
+The Trail was completed in April 2010 and links Woodhall Spa with Horncastle.